 Did you know that a group of sharks is actually called a shiver?
 Some divers speculate that the name comes from our instant reaction to encountering these powerful apex predators.
 And, while coming across a group of sharks might sound intimidating, diving alongside these graceful oceanic animals is perfectly safe and a ton of fun, too!

 While Mexico is fairly new to the planet's dedicated shark diving scene, it is already drawing tons of attention from divers in the know.
 Read on to learn more about Baja, and Mexico's, best destinations for shark encounters, with guaranteed chills, thrills, and up-close encounters with some of the planet's most awesome shark species!

 Everything you need to know about these wonderful creatures in a FREE 50 page guide.
 Read online or download today!

 When it comes to great white shark diving, Guadalupe Island has earned a reputation for offering some of the most exciting great white shark diving on the planet.

 This offshore diving destination is so remote and isolated it can only be visited by liveaboard diving boats during multi-day safaris.
 Depending on which departure point you choose, it can take up to 20-hours just to get there – but, don't let the long travel time intimidate you.
 Guadalupe great white cage diving is so much fun that the extra time at sea is 100% worthwhile.

-Once you reach the island, you'll have the chance to enter the water up to four times a day, passively interacting with over 300 individually documented great white sharks.
-During these protected encounters, lucky dive groups might see the sharks splashing and breaching as they strike at lures - or cautiously approaching the cage for a closer look at the funny looking fish inside.
+Once you reach the island of Guadalupe, you'll have the chance to enter the water up to four times a day, passively interacting with over 300 individually documented great white sharks.
+During these protected encounters, lucky dive groups might see the sharks splashing and breaching as they strike at lures – or cautiously approaching the cage for a closer look at the funny looking fish inside.

 Gordo Banks and The Corridor